Concentration on submanifolds of positively curved homogeneous spaces: Introduction

 \section{Introduction}

 The celebrated Lévy's concentration of measure inequality for the sphere, together with the work of V. Milman on the asymptotic behavior of Banach spaces, put forward the concentration of measure phenomenon in high dimensional spaces.
-Among the several results achieved in this field, let me mention the work on Banach spaces (\cite{Ledoux},\cite{Milman}), infinite-dimensional groups (\cite{Pestov1}), Riemannian manifolds (\cite{Gromov2},\cite{Ledoux}) or even general metric measure spaces (\cite{Burago},\cite{Gromov}).
+Among the several results achieved in this field, let us mention the work on Banach spaces \cite{Milman, Ledoux}, infinite-dimensional groups \cite{Pestov1}, Riemannian manifolds \cite{Gromov2, Ledoux} or even general metric measure spaces \cite{Gromov, Burago}.
+In \cite{Milman2, Milman3}, Milman extends the idea of concentration to some homogeneous structure like Stiefel and Grassmann manifolds of an infinite dimensional Hilbert space.
+Some very clever applications of these results are proved by Gromov and Milman in \cite{Gromov1} and \cite{Milman4}.
+We also point out that recently Faifman, Klartag, and Milman \cite{Faifman} have discovered that a similar result also holds on the torus, where the strong concentration property is not available due to the flatness of the space.

 The fundamental idea underlying these results is that a Lipschitz function tends to asymptotically concentrate near a single value.
 This type of results is usually stated in the sense of the measure, meaning that the probability of the subset where the function is almost constant tends to $1$ when the dimension of the space approaches infinity.
 Nevertheless, especially from the geometric point of view, it is important to find more structured subsets on which the function is concentrated.
-A well-known result in this direction, due to Milman (\cite{Milman1}), roughly states that every Lipschitz function on $\mathbb{S}^n$ is almost constant on a sufficiently high-dimensional sphere $\mathbb{S}^k\subset \mathbb{S}^n$.
-In this note I generalize this result for a class of positively curved Riemannian manifolds.
-I want to highlight that recently, Faifman, Klartag, and Milman (\cite{Faifman}) have found out that a similar result also holds on the torus, where the strong concentration property is not available due to the flatness of the space.
-I also want to mention two others papers of Milman (\cite{Milman2},\cite{Milman3}), in which he extends the idea of concentration to some homogeneous structure like Stiefel and Grassmann manifolds of an infinite dimensional Hilbert space.
-Some very clever applications of these results are proved by Gromov and Milman in (\cite{Gromov1}) and (\cite{Milman4}).
+A well-known result in this direction, due to Milman \cite{Milman1}, roughly states that every Lipschitz function on $\mathbb{S}^n$ is almost constant on a sufficiently high-dimensional sphere $\mathbb{S}^m\subset \mathbb{S}^n$.
+The aim of this note is to extend the result of Milman to the class of positively curved homogeneous space.
+Our main result, Theorem \ref{th: main}, will be stated in section \ref{sec: main result}, after all the necessary preliminaries.
+In the last section of the paper we also provide some explicit examples of spaces where the result can be applied.